TABLE OF CONTENTS

 Preface

-That's when I saw an ad for a golden retriever rescue shelter.
+company.
+That's when I saw an ad for a golden

-minutes or so.
-And yes, there was a female golden available.
+so.
+And yes, there was a female golden

 glorious world of Delphi.